 For efficient oxygenation of the blood, it is important that the ventilation of the alveoli is matched by their perfusion, with an optimal V/Q ratio of 0.8-1.0.

 To maintain this V/Q ratio, blood must be diverted away from poorly ventilated alveoli and directed towards better-ventilated alveoli.
 This is ensured by hypoxic pulmonary vasoconstriction, whereby small pulmonary arteries constrict to redirect blood flow from poorly ventilated areas of the lung to better-ventilated lung areas.

 Formation of Tissue Fluid

 Starling forces determine fluid formation in tissues.
 The increased hydrostatic pressure of the blood in the capillaries pushes fluid out of the vessels at the arterial end.
 In contrast, oncotic pressure (exerted by large molecules such as plasma proteins) draws fluid back into the capillary at the venous end.

 The low capillary pressure of the pulmonary vessels minimises fluid formation in the lungs.
 This means that only a small amount of fluid leaves the capillaries, and nearly all of this is reabsorbed.
-This a protective mechanism against fluid formation in the lungs.
+This is a protective mechanism against fluid formation in the lungs.

 Overview of the Bronchial Circulation